Azurá Stevens: College career

 Stevens played for the Duke Blue Devils during the 2014–15 and 2015-16 season.
 At Duke, she was named to the All-ACC Second Team as a freshman and to the First Team as a sophomore.
 She sat out the following due to transfer rules before playing for the UConn Huskies in the 2017-18 season.
 At UConn, she was named to the All-AAC Second Team and received the AAC Sixth Player of Year and AAC Newcomer of Year awards.

+Stevens helped the UConn team win the American Athletic Conference Championship title in 2018.
+Despite coming off the bench, she was named the tournament's Most Outstanding Player.